dankinsoid/UIKitViews/README.md

 # UIKitViews

 UIKitViews is a SwiftUI wrapper around `UIView` and `UIViewController`.
 It provides seamless integration of UIKit components with the SwiftUI framework.
-The UIKitView wrapper makes it incredibly easy to add and manipulate UIKit views and view controllers right from your SwiftUI views.\
+The UIKitView wrapper makes it incredibly easy to add and manipulate UIKit views and view controllers directly from your SwiftUI views.\
-UIKitViews is built on top of [VDChain](https://github.com/dankinsoid/VDChain.git) and is a part of [VDLayout](https://github.com/dankinsoid/VDLayout.git) library that provides a DSL syntaxis for UIKit views and view controllers.
+UIKitViews is built on top of [VDChain](https://github.com/dankinsoid/VDChain.git) and is part of the [VDLayout](https://github.com/dankinsoid/VDLayout.git) library that provides DSL syntax for UIKit views and view controllers.

 ## Features

-- Straightforward implementation of UIKit components into SwiftUI environment.
+- Straightforward integration of UIKit components into SwiftUI environment
-- Supports environment variables by `UIView`/`UIViewController` keypathes.
+- Support for environment variables through `UIView`/`UIViewController` keypaths
-- `HostingView`, an analogy of `UIHostingController` for UIView that supports updating by keypath.
+- `HostingView`, an analog of `UIHostingController` for UIView that supports updating via keypath
-- `SelfSizingHostingController` - `UIHostingController` that matches the root view size.
+- `SelfSizingHostingController` - a `UIHostingController` that matches the root view size
-- Provides `uiKitViewFixedSize()`, `uiKitViewContentMode()` methods for dynamic self-sizing of the UIKit views.
+- Provides `uiKitViewFixedSize()` and `uiKitViewContentMode()` methods for dynamic self-sizing of UIKit views

 ## Usage
 Using UIKitViews is as simple as placing the `UIView` or `UIViewController` you want within the `UIKitView` closure: